MrMendelli/Ultra-Nightmare-Save-Manager/Readme.md

 - Automatically reboots the game using the Steam app ID
 - Tool can now run from any location, no longer has to be next to save files
+- Backup failsafe added, we all make mistakes.
+Now your backups have backups!

 ## Todo